 When is It Too Late to Get Dental Implants: Expert Insights

-Last Updated on 2 weeks by DR. ALBIN SIPES
+Last Updated on 2 months by DR. ALBIN SIPES

 It is never too late to get dental implants if you are in good health.
 Age is not a limiting factor.